Skip to main content

 Program Overview

 Are you a passionate educator ready to make a profound impact on the lives of students with disabilities?
-UNC Charlotte’s Master of Arts in Teaching Special Education (M.A.T.) program empowers individuals who have already completed the Graduate Certificate in Teaching Special Education (K-12): Adapted Curriculum or Special Education (K-12) General Curriculum to advance their skills and knowledge and qualify for the M-level North Carolina Professional Educator’s License.
+UNC Charlotte’s Master of Arts in Teaching (M.A.T.)
+Special Education program empowers individuals who have already completed the Graduate Certificate in Teaching Special Education (K-12): Adapted Curriculum or Special Education (K-12) General Curriculum to advance their skills and knowledge and qualify for the M-level North Carolina Professional Educator’s License.

 Ideal for